pitrak1/lattice2d/README.md

 	- updates a command with the mouse press's x and y values to be scaled and transformed to a point in the scene
 	- arguments: the Command to update

-This class is a scaled version of TileGrid.
+This class is meant to be extensible and customizable, providing a generalized base to work from.
+Because we do not always want an Actor to be able to move to an adjacent tile, the `add_tile` method calls the `add_adjacent_links` method on every pair of tiles that may potentially need linkage.
+This also contains functionality to be able to scale and pan the entire grid.

-### Utilities
+### Utilities (lattice2d.utilities)

-The `lattice2d/utilities` folder contains many useful classes and methods that are used elsewhere in this repository and can be used independently.
+This package contains many different useful classes and functions, which will be grouped and described below.

-#### Bounds (lattice2d.utilities.bounds)
+#### Bounds
-This file contains functions to determine whether a point is in a shape.
+These functions determine whether a point is in a shape.

 - within_circle_bounds: determines whether a point is within a circle
 - within_rect_bounds: determines whether a point is within a rectangle
 - within_square_bounds: determines whether a point is within a square

-#### Logger (lattice2d.utilities.logger)
+#### Logger
-This file contains a useful logger with color coding, indentation, and a customizable log level.
+This is a useful logger with color coding, indentation, and a customizable log level.

 The log levels are as follows:
 - LOG_LEVEL_HIGH